Rhythm and blues: Afro-Cuban rhythmic influence

 For the more than a quarter-century in which the cakewalk, ragtime and proto-jazz were forming and developing, the Cuban genre habanera exerted a constant presence in African American popular music.
 Jazz pioneer Jelly Roll Morton considered the tresillo/habanera rhythm (which he called the Spanish tinge) to be an essential ingredient of jazz.
 There are examples of tresillo-like rhythms in some African American folk music such as the hand-clapping and foot-stomping patterns in ring shout, post-Civil War drum and fife music, and New Orleans second line music.
 Wynton Marsalis considers tresillo to be the New Orleans "clave" (although technically, the pattern is only half a clave).
 Tresillo is the most basic duple-pulse rhythmic cell in Sub-Saharan African music traditions, and its use in African American music is one of the clearest examples of African rhythmic retention in the United States.
 The use of tresillo was continuously reinforced by the consecutive waves of Cuban music, which were adopted into North American popular culture.
 In 1940 Bob Zurke released "Rhumboogie", a boogie-woogie with a tresillo bass line, and lyrics proudly declaring the adoption of Cuban rhythm:

 Dizzy Gillespie was instrumental in blending Afro-Cuban rhythms with jazz.

 Harlem's got a new rhythm, man it's burning up the dance floors because it's so hot!
 They took a little rhumba rhythm and added boogie-woogie and now look what they got!
 Rhumboogie, it's Harlem's new creation with the Cuban syncopation, it's the killer!
 Just plant your both feet on each side.
 Let both your hips and shoulder glide.
 Then throw your body back and ride.
 There's nothing like rhumbaoogie, rhumboogie, boogie-woogie.
 In Harlem or Havana, you can kiss the old Savannah.
 It's a killer!

 Although originating in the metropolis at the mouth of the Mississippi River, New Orleans blues, with its Afro-Caribbean rhythmic traits, is distinct from the sound of the Mississippi Delta blues.
 In the late 1940s, New Orleans musicians were especially receptive to Cuban influences precisely at the time when R&B was first forming.
 The first use of tresillo in R&B occurred in New Orleans.
-Robert Palmer, who sampled R&B on his album Don’t Explain, recalls:
+British singer Robert Palmer, who sampled R&B on his album Don't Explain, recalls: